How to Install Gutter Guards

 Steps 2: Lift Shingles and Slide the Gutter Guard Into Place

 Insert a putty knife between the shingles and underlayment.
-Lift the shingles just enough to insert the edge of the gutter guard.
+Lift the shingles just enough to insert the edge of the guard.
 Be careful not to damage the shingles or the plywood underneath.
-If a shingle happens to crack, slide the gutter guard section into place and use the putty knife to apply roofing cement over it.
+If a shingle happens to crack, slide the guard section into place and use the putty knife to apply roofing cement over it.
+Never leave a cracked shingle unsealed.
+Rainwater will infiltrate the crack and could damage your roof and seep into your attic.

 Aligning the gutter guard section with your roofline, continue to lift the shingles and slide your guard into place until you’ve reached the end of the first section.